 Litigation Funding for Universities and Technology Transfer Offices

 As institutions dedicated to higher learning and research, universities occupy a unique position in society.
-In addition to contributing knowledge and innovations to advance the public good, top colleges and universities train and employ many talented innovators, who lead the creation of new companies and introduce critical advancements into existing industries.
-Most universities and colleges are already savvy regarding the value of intellectual property and many have their own technology transfer offices (TTOs) that are dedicated to ensuring that new inventions are properly protected through the patent system and support student and faculty-run start-ups in the process of taking their ideas from the lab to the consumer marketplace.
-Indeed, TTOs are invaluable links between universities and industries of all kinds —providing businesses, whether start-ups or otherwise, with access to the latest technological advancements.
+In addition to contributing knowledge and innovations to advance the public good, top colleges and universities train and employ many talented innovators who lead the creation of new companies and introduce critical advancements into existing industries.
+Most colleges and universities understand the value of intellectual property, as evidenced by many having technology transfer offices (TTOs).
+TTOs are dedicated to ensuring that inventions originated within the university are properly protected through the patent system and provide support to student-and-faculty-run start-ups striving to bring their ideas from the lab to the consumer marketplace.
+Where internal commercialization of innovations is impractical, TTOs also facilitate the licensing of a university’s intellectual property to already established businesses who are in better position to exploit these new ideas.
+TTOs are therefore invaluable links between universities and industries of all kinds – providing business with access to the latest technological advancements.

 But Richard Penfold, Partner at Withers Tech in London, believes that universities should be embracing litigation finance to protect the true value of their IP assets and that litigation funding can play a part in redressing the balance:

 “In recent years, leading US, British and global universities have begun to recognize the importance of entrepreneurship.
 All too often however, the successful commercialization of viable technologies is hampered by the lack of an effective enforcement strategy.
 Litigation funders can help solve this problem by providing the capital necessary to instruct expert lawyers and shouldering the financial risk.”

 Litigation funding, also known as “litigation finance” or “third party litigation funding,” is simply an alternative means for a claimant to fund the costs and attorneys’ fees incurred in a legal dispute.